-The safety and effectiveness of Erivedge capsule have not been established in patients with hepatic impairment [see Clinical Pharmacology (12.3)].
+No dose adjustment is required in patients with hepatic impairment [see Clinical Pharmacology (12.3)].

-The safety and effectiveness of Erivedge capsule have not been established in patients with renal impairment [see Clinical Pharmacology (12.3)].
+No dose adjustment is required in patients with renal impairment [see Clinical Pharmacology (12.3)].

 There is no information on overdosage in humans.
 In clinical trials, Erivedge capsule was administered at 540 mg orally once daily; exposure did not increase between 150 mg and 540 mg daily.